OhioHealth Campus Care at Ohio University

 Procedure for a student wishing to use an order from an outside provider:

 Check in at first floor registration desk.
-Patient support specialists will collect all pertinent information, including medical insurance information, before sending you to the Radiology Department.
+Patient support associates will collect all pertinent information, including medical insurance information, before sending you to the Radiology Department.

 The Radiology Department will fax the results to the ordering provider.
 If the contact information for the requesting provider is not on the order the student should obtain it before coming for the exam.